Food Safety Shanghai is an important issue for expats.

 We also have to give the Chinese a lot of credit for feeding 20 percent of the world's population using just nine percent of earth's arable land.

-However, with so many food safety scandals occurring in China, as an expat it is hard to ignore food safety issues.
+However, with so many food safety scandals occurring in China, as an expat it is hard to ignore food safety in Shanghai.
 Keeping things positive at the start, I'd like to begin my presentation by outlining the most important changes that have affected China food safety in recent years.

 Institutional Reformation Targeting the Health and Food Safety Industry in China